uoelel/uoelel.github.io/content/analysis.md

 The resources mentioned above all focus on linear modelling, so whether you are just starting your statistical journey or you are an experienced researcher who wants to consolidate their understanding of linear modelling, those resources are right for you.

-After you have learnt the basics, the [Linear models cheet-sheet](https://stefanocoretta.github.io/post/2021-08-21-regression-models-a-cheat-sheet/) can guide you through the process of choosing among the appropriate types of linear model depending on the nature of your data.
+After you have learnt the basics, the [Linear models cheat-sheet](https://stefanocoretta.github.io/post/2021-08-21-regression-models-a-cheat-sheet/) can guide you through the process of choosing among the appropriate types of linear model depending on the nature of your data.
+The post also lists tutorials on linear models that use other less common probability distribution families, like the beta, Poisson and ordinal.

 Confused about all the model names?
 Check out [this post](https://stefanocoretta.github.io/post/2022-07-22-one-thousand-and-one-names/) on how we don't really need to use all of those names: they are all linear models!